The Boeing Company (BA) Shares Up Despite Recent Market Volatility

 BA’s Market Performance

-BA stock saw a decrease of -5.60% in the past week, with a monthly decline of -4.89% and a quarterly a decrease of 15.05%.
-The volatility ratio for the week is 2.90%, and the volatility levels for the last 30 days are 2.47% for The Boeing Company (BA).
-The simple moving average for the last 20 days is -2.79% for BA stock, with a simple moving average of 21.82% for the last 200 days.
+The stock of The Boeing Company (BA) has seen a 0.97% increase in the past week, with a -6.99% drop in the past month, and a 8.58% gain in the past quarter.
+The volatility ratio for the week is 4.57%, and the volatility levels for the past 30 days are at 2.88% for BA.
+The simple moving average for the last 20 days is -1.62% for BA stock, with a simple moving average of 20.74% for the last 200 days.

 Analysts’ Opinion of BA

-Many brokerage firms have already submitted their reports for BA stocks, with RBC Capital Mkts repeating the rating for BA by listing it as a “Sector Perform.”
-The predicted price for BA in the upcoming period, according to RBC Capital Mkts is $225 based on the research report published on February 03rd of the current year 2023.

-Credit Suisse, on the other hand, stated in their research note that they expect to see BA reach a price target of $200.
-The rating they have provided for BA stocks is “Neutral” according to the report published on January 12th, 2023.
+RBC Capital Mkts, on the other hand, stated in their research note that they expect to see BA reach a price target of $225.
+The rating they have provided for BA stocks is “Sector Perform” according to the report published on February 03rd, 2023.

-Morgan Stanley gave a rating of “Equal-Weight” to BA, setting the target price at $220 in the report published on January 10th of the current year.
+Credit Suisse gave a rating of “Neutral” to BA, setting the target price at $200 in the report published on January 12th of the current year.

-During the last 5 trading sessions, BA fell by -5.60%, which changed the moving average for the period of 200-days by +63.67% in comparison to the 20-day moving average, which settled at $208.45.
-In addition, The Boeing Company saw 6.60% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BA rose by +0.97%, which changed the moving average for the period of 200-days by +53.66% in comparison to the 20-day moving average, which settled at $205.83.
+In addition, The Boeing Company saw 6.67% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading